Top Things to Do in Bikaner, Rajasthan

 This is a unique fort in the entire state of Rajasthan as it is built on ground level!
 All other forts are mostly perched atop a hill.
 Dating back to the late 1500s Raja Rai Singh built this great fort with combination of Mughali & Rajputana architectural stylels.

-Inside, you can find ancient paintings, intricate lattice work, glass art, weaponry, carved stone inlays and relics on history of Bikaner & the royal family.
-From these the King’s personal stuff there is a soup spoon specially designed so it does not spill on his mustache!
-The Diwan-E-Aam which was a Hall for Public Audience is now called Anup Hall.
+Inside, you can find ancient paintings, intricate lattice work, glass art, weaponry, carved stone inlays, and relics on the history of Bikaner & the royal family.
+From these, the King’s stuff, there is a soup spoon specially designed so it does not spill on his mustache!
+The Diwan-E-Aam, which was a Hall for Public Audience, is now called Anup Hall.

 (ii) Lalgarh Palace